EDDCLARK/EDDCLARK.github.io/_pages/about.md

 # 🔥 News
+- *2024.12*: &nbsp; My coauthored paper <a href="https://linkinghub.elsevier.com/retrieve/pii/S0378377424005547">Physiological changes induced by green fodder expansion into grasslands and croplands enhance water-use efficiency in the Northeastern Tibetan Plateau</a> has been accepted by Agricultural Water Management.
+Congratulations, Xu!
+- *2024.11*: &nbsp; My coauthored paper <a href="https://www.nature.com/articles/s41597-024-04120-3">Within-season estimates of 10 m aboveground biomass based on Landsat, Sentinel-2 and PlanetScope data</a> has been accepted by Scientific Data.
+Congratulations, Tianyu,Chuchen!
 - *2024.10*: &nbsp; Happy to win the National Scholarship and First-class Student scholarship for the second time!
 - *2024.04*: &nbsp; Amazing!
 Very happy to get a band 7.5(6.5) in my IELTS test!
 - *2024.03*: &nbsp; Happy to win the <a href="https://cgst.cau.edu.cn/art/2024/3/14/art_49908_1014647.html">Jia Shenxiu - Greenyn Ecological Scholarship</a>!